enthought/traits/docs/source/traits_user_manual/notification.rst

 * No assumptions should be made about the order of which handlers are called for a given change event.
 A change event can have many change handlers.
 * No exceptions should be raised from a change handler.
 Any unexpected exceptions will be captured and logged.
+(See :ref:`debugging-change-handler-error` on how to override this behavior).

 When the handler is invoked, it is given an **event** object which provides information about the change observed.
 The type and signature of *event*